top of page

 Managing Irregular Menstrual Cycles with the Right Level of Activity

 We’ve all had those moments when we can't be bothered with exercise, but we feel so much better once we do.
-Managing irregular menstrual cycles can be similar: You might feel lethargic during the second part of your cycle, but some exercise can invigorate you.
+Managing irregular menstrual cycles can be similar: you might feel lethargic during the second part of your cycle, but some exercise can invigorate you.
 However, this isn't the time for drastic changes.
-Don’t go from being a couch potato to attempting a 5K run overnight!
+So, don’t go from being a couch potato to attempting a 5K run overnight!

-For example, if you work from home or have an office job, start with simple walks.
+For example, if you work from home or have an office job, go for some short walks.
 Start with 10 minutes a day, then gradually increase to 20 minutes, and eventually aim for half an hour.
 If you're already a jogger, incorporate some regular sprints.
 For weightlifters, slowly add kettlebell routines.

 The key is to match your current fitness level and progress incrementally.
 Most importantly, you should enjoy and look forward to your exercise sessions, so make sure you do an exercise that you actually like!